mathspp/mathspp/pages/02.blog/01.pydonts/dunder-methods/item.md

 | `__anext__` | `anext(obj)` | [🔗](https://docs.python.org/3/reference/datamodel.html#object.__anext__) |
 | `__aenter__` | `async with obj` (enter async context manager) | [🔗](https://docs.python.org/3/reference/datamodel.html#object.__aenter__) |
 | `__aexit__` | `async with obj` (exit async context manager) | [🔗](https://docs.python.org/3/reference/datamodel.html#object.__aexit__) |

+[^2]: this dunder method also has a “right” version, with the same name but prefixed by an `"r"`, and that is called when the object is on the right-hand side of the operation and the object on the left-hand side doesn't implement the behaviour.
+See `__radd__` above.
+[^3]: this dunder method also has a “in-place” version, with the same name but prefixed by an `"i"`, and that is called for augmented assignment with the given operator.
+See `__iadd__` above.

 # Exploring a dunder method